sts10/tidy/readme.markdown

 See [this repo](https://github.com/sts10/splitter) for more information.

+## For Tidy developers

+* Run all code tests: `cargo test`
+* Generate docs: `cargo doc --document-private-items --no-deps`.
+Add `--open` flag to open docs after generation.
+Locally, docs are printed to `./target/doc/tidy/index.html`.
+* Check license compatibility of Tidy's dependencies: `cargo deny check licenses` (requires that you [have cargo-deny installed locally](https://github.com/EmbarkStudios/cargo-deny#install-cargo-deny))

+Pull Requests welcome!

-## For developers: How to create a release
+### How to create a release

 This project uses [cargo-dist](https://opensource.axo.dev/cargo-dist/) to create releases.

 Some of [my personal docs are here](https://sts10.github.io/docs/cargo-dist-tips.html); but basically, `cargo install cargo-dist`.
-When you're ready to cut a new release, test the current state of the project with `cargo dist build` and `cargo dist plan`.
+When you're ready to cut a new release, test the current state of the project with `dist build` and `dist plan`.
 If that went well, create a new git tag that matches the current project version in `Cargo.toml` with `git tag vX.X.X`.
 Finally, run `git push --tags` to kick off the release process.
 GitHub will handle it from here -- check your project's GitHub Releases page in about 5 to 10 minutes.

 ## Appendix: Tools that seem similar to Tidy
 -   [cook](https://github.com/giteshnxtlvl/cook): "An overpower[ed] wordlist generator, splitter, merger, finder, saver, create words permutation and combinations, apply different encoding/decoding and everything you need."
 Written in Go.